 Pi is also uncountably infinite, meaning it goes on forever, which, along with its homonym to the delicious baked good, may lend itself to its popularity.
-As of 2012, scientists have figured out Pi to the 60 trillionth digit with supercomputers.
+As of 2011, supercomputers cracked the sixty-trillionth binary digit of pi-squared.
 To put this into perspective, a value of Pi to 40 digits would be more than enough to compute the circumference of the Milky Way galaxy to an error less than the size of a proton.

 The importance of Pi has long been known.
 Ancient Egyptians used this number in their design of the pyramids.
 Ancient scholars in Jerusalem, India, Babylon, Greece and China used this proportions in their studies of architecture and symbols.

 More recently, Pi has been used in machining parts, broadcasting radio signals, simulating load conditions, and even testing supercomputers.
 The digits of Pi are used to test the integrity of computer hardware and software.
 Researchers check the computations of Pi by a new computer against the known digits to ensure new machinery is working appropriately.

 Still it seems humanity may never have anything but approximations of Pi.
 In the meantime, let us celebrate Pi Day with talk of the irrational number and its baked homophone.